-Although the history of Spituk Gustor Festival might not be traceable, it is said that Buddhism in India flourished during the reign of The Great King Ashka during the 200 BC.
+Although the history of the Spituk Gustor Festival might not be traceable, it is said that Buddhism in India flourished during the reign of The Great King Ashoka in 200 BC.
 About Spituk Monastery, it was founded by Od-de, who was the elder brother of Lha Lama Changchub Od, when he came for Maryul visit in the 11th century.

 After that, a translator named Lochen Rinchen Zangpo visited the place and named it 'Spituk' which means 'Exemplary'.
 Lochen Rinchen Zangpo aka Mahaguru was a translator of Sanskrit Buddhist Texts during the second diffusion of Buddhism in Tibet.
 It is believed that he had built several monasteries or Gompas.

 Spituk Gustor Festival 2024 Date, Time, & Venue

 This two-day annual winter festival is celebrated amidst a lot of fanfare and gusto in Spituk Monastery, approximately 8 km away from Leh.
 This festival is observed during the 28th and 29th days of the 11th month of the Tibetan Calendar.
 This festival has been celebrated since the 11th Century.
 Spituk Gastor Festival in Ladakh brings joy, happiness, and excitement to the locals and visitors, helping them to face the challenges of harsh winters.

 Major Attractions Of Spituk Gustor Festival 2024

 A prominent winter celebration in Leh & Ladakh, Spituk Gustor is a cultural and spiritual extravaganza that attracts locals and tourists from far and wide areas.
 Witnessing the traditional rituals of the monasteries is the best way to know more about the unique culture and traditions practices in Leh & Ladakh.
 Have a look at the major attractions of Spituk Gustor and look forward to attending this visually-appealing extravaganza.